 The Geisel Award is given annually to the author(s) and illustrator(s) of the most distinguished American book for beginning readers published in English in the United States during the preceding year.

-King & Kayla and the Case of the Missing Dog Treats, written by Dori Hillestad Butler, illustrated by Nancy Meyers, and published by Peachtree Publishers
+King & Kayla and the Case of the Lost Tooth, written by Dori Hillestad Butler, illustrated by Nancy Meyers, and published by Peachtree Publishers

 In five short chapters, Kayla and her clever dog King solve the case of a missing tooth.
 Narrated by the canine sleuth, this simple mystery features creative repetition, predictable action and supportive illustrations that reward children with a successful and satisfying reading experience.

 Tiger vs. Nightmare, written and illustrated by Emily Tetri, published by First Second, an imprint of Roaring Brook Press, a division of Holtzbrinck Publishing Holdings Limited Partnership

 In a bold graphic novel, Tiger must summon her courage to face her fears.
 She battles her scariest nightmare, and thanks to her friend Monster, she doesn’t have to do it alone.
 A sometimes frightening, definitely charming, and always beautiful tale of beasts and bravery.